Skip to main content

 Comparing Fat Types and Their Metabolic Roles

-The of this combined strategy are contingent on the specific types of fats consumed.
+The metabolic benefits of this combined strategy are contingent on the specific types of fats consumed.
 A clinical approach requires a deliberate selection of fats based on their biochemical properties and their role in endocrine function.
 This table outlines the primary categories and their relevance to a TRT protocol.

 Fat Type Primary Dietary Sources Metabolic Function in TRT Context